GuillaumeMorini/orchestration-workshop/slides/k8s/daemonset.md

 --

-- What would happen if we removed the `app=rng` label from that pod?
+- What would happen if we removed the `app=test` label from that pod?

 --